 It turns out that being alone does more harm than originally thought, according to this article:

 So Mevish decided to do something about it.

 After reconnecting with entrepreneurs at a reunion in Brussels, Mevish hatched the idea for Terminal 3.
 She wanted to solve three major problems for digital nomads:

 Mevish wanted to give other remote workers her “Brazil” experience.
-That means time to develop relationships, not the casual meet-and-greets you find in most major cities.
+That means time to develop relationships and share business ideas, not the casual meet-and-greets you find in most major cities.
 Six months worked for Mevish, but she didn’t want people to feel like they had to commit to half a year.
 So they gave the option to stay anywhere from one to six months.

 Booking travel accommodations for an unfamiliar place can take days of research, especially when you plan to stay longer than two weeks.
 Where should you stay?
 Is it safe?
 Is it loud or quiet?

 That’s where Terminal 3 comes in.
 They’ll find a local apartment for you to stay in—no shared rooms, no hotels, no hassles.
 You can sleep in peace, but you need to get some work done too.
 So a stable internet connection is mandatory—besides, what’s a remote worker without Wi-Fi?

 Terminal 3 provides a co-working space and a solid internet connection wherever you go.
 They have get-togethers, dinners, and community impact days—they’ve mentored local social entrepreneurs and worked with refugees.
 Participants also receive monthly coaching sessions followed by weekly check-ins to empower them to realise their business ideas.

 Within a week after founding Terminal 3 in Brussels, Mevish put together a website and added Typeform to accept applications to their program.